-Take for instance, two years ago.
-On November 21, 2011, Scully appeared on The Late Show with Niall Boylan on 4FM, having emailed the producer beforehand some of this thoughts.
-In his email, he said that “as a public representative [he had] taken a decision some years back to no longer deal with representations from immigrants coming from African countries”, the majority of whom he found “very demanding and very quick to play the race card”.
+Take, for instance, two years ago.
+On November 21st, 2011, Scully appeared on The Late Show with Niall Boylan on 4FM, having emailed the producer beforehand some of this thoughts.
+In his email, he said that “as a public representative I have taken a decision some years back to no longer deal with representations from immigrants coming from African countries”, the majority of whom he found “very demanding and very quick to play the race card”.

 That marked the third time within twenty-four hours that Scully had reiterated his stance in relation to black Africans.

-“I think it was important for people to know that was the way I felt.
+Later on, Scully went in to more detail about his reasons for broadcasting his views: “I think it was important for people to know that was the way I felt.
 I suppose in a way one of the greatest faults I’ve had in politics is my honesty.
 I’ve been extremely honest as a politician over the years.
 I’ve always told people my views, my opinions, what I think of something.
 And I think that has come back in a certain way — I don’t know do people find it difficult with a politician giving an honest opinion or an honest view or … obviously they do because you can see in this country you know that people say ‘oh just play it safe.
 Say nothing.
 Keep the head down.
 Say nothing.’ ”

-“I had met a lot of people, particularly from the black community, who were looking for a lot — demanding a lot — and I was just very unhappy with it — the way they were dealing with it.”
+Scully claims, as he did in the radio interviews, that over his seven or eight years as a public representative, he has been subject to unreasonable demands from the black community in Ireland: “I had met a lot of people, particularly from the black community, who were looking for a lot — demanding a lot — and I was just very unhappy with it — the way they were dealing with it.”

-… he said to me if you had said that you wouldn’t deal with any more Nigerians, you would have been perfect, you know?
+He said to me if you had said that you wouldn’t deal with any more Nigerians, you would have been perfect, you know?
 He said ‘we’re Ugandans and we hate Nigerians’.

 To him, perhaps there is a lack of education and understanding as to “the different personality traits and traditions and so on”.

-“But what really annoyed me was certain groups and organisations in this country who claimed that I was being intolerant towards the African community in my comments.
+Scully reiterated several times that he “gave the fastest political resignation in the history of this country voluntarily”.
+Despite this, he felt that certain groups had been intolerant towards him: “But what really annoyed me was certain groups and organisations in this country who claimed that I was being intolerant towards the African community in my comments.
 They showed absolutely no tolerance to me whatsoever after I had given my apology.
 They still wanted to hunt me down.
 They still wanted me — I don’t know what they wanted.
 Did they want me whipped?
 I don’t know what they wanted.
 Did they want me sent to jail?”

-“I think it was pretty much the following day after I listened to the interviews back myself and after talking to some people who rang me to discuss it.
+It became clear to Scully soon after his KFM interview that his position was untenable: “I think it was pretty much the following day after I listened to the interviews back myself and after talking to some people who rang me to discuss it.
 Some close friends — non-political friends — had rang me to discuss the situation and I suppose really that you can’t … when you sit down and think long and hard about things, yeah I did generalise.
 You can’t generalise, the same way you can’t generalise about politicians — people do it all the time, they generalise the whole time.
 What made my position untenable to myself was that I was elected as the first citizen of Naas, so I was elected as the representative of the town.”

 A week after his resignation, Scully appeared on Marian Finucane and reiterated how he did not put enough thought into his words.
 When I pressed him as to how he did not put enough thought into what he said was a “conscious decision”, Scully was a bit more open on what he believed he should have said: